Sudokuru/Frontend/README.md

 For Web, hit the w key to start up the website at `localhost:19000`

+# Run Code Coverage and Jest E2E tests

+To enable code coverage, toggle `collectCoverage` to `true` in `jest.config.ts` file.
+Coverage results are outputed to `jest-coverage` folder.

+Run `npm run test:unit`
+This will run all jest tests and output to the `junit.xml` file and to console.

 # Run Code Coverage and Cypress E2E tests

-Run `npm run web:test`
+Run `npm run web:dev`
 This starts the website in development mode, with access to the development plugins.
-Run `npm run cypress:open` or `npx cypress open` to open up the cypress testing interface.
+Run `npm run open:cypress` or `npx cypress open` to open up the cypress testing interface.
 **Note: Running individual spec files will override the code coverage of the previous spec file**
 To generate a code-coverage report for all spec files, run the command `npx cypress run`.
 This will run all of the tests at the same time and output a combined code-coverage report at the end.
-To disable screenshots and video for cypress tests run `npm run cypress:run`
+To disable screenshots and video for cypress tests run `npm run test:cypress`
 After running tests, `.nyc_output` and `coverage` folders are generated.
 The coverage folder contains all of the code coverage results from the tests.
 More information can be found at [cypress docs](https://github.com/cypress-io/code-coverage).
 The best way to view coverage results locally is to open the `coverage/lcov-report/index.html` file.